 |1998 Rome Statute of the International Criminal Court||Signatory|

 |2004 Arab Charter of Human Rights||State Party|

 Police Use of Force

 A range of governmental and non-governmental forces are conducting law enforcement in Yemen.
 There does not appear to be extant legislation on police use of force.
 In its 2018 national report for the Universal Periodic Review, Yemen stated that its Ministry of Human Rights "attaches great importance to building the human rights capacity of law enforcement officers".

 There is no independent civilian police oversight body in Yemen.
 The Yemeni Government has reportedly adopted a number of measures aimed at the establishment

 Views and Concluding Observations of United Nations Treaty Bodies

-In 2017, the United Nations High Commissioner for Human Rights stated that, two years and more than 13,000 civilian casualties later, the conflict in Yemen continued to rage, with an intensification in hostilities that had exacerbated the entirely man-made catastrophe, and children starving and refugees and fishermen bombed.
+In 2017, the United Nations High Commissioner for Human Rights observed that, two years and more than 13,000 civilian casualties later, the conflict in Yemen continued to rage, with an intensification in hostilities that had exacerbated the entirely man-made catastrophe, and children starving and refugees and fishermen bombed.